barbarafuzzato/barbarafuzzato/README.md

 ### Hi there!
 I'm Bárbara Fuzzato! 👋

-- 🌱 Studying Computer systems analysis and development
+- 🌱 Studying Computer Systems Analysis and Development
 - 📫 How to reach me: barbarafuzzato@gmail.com